-Shoulder arthritis or other joint trauma can significantly affect your quality of life.
-Robert Graham, MD, and Benjamin Szerlip, DO are skilled in advanced shoulder replacement techniques, including both minimally-invasive approaches and traditional surgeries, so patients in North Austin, Round Rock and Cedar Park, Texas, can have the most appropriate care for their needs.
+Every year, more than 100,000 Americans have shoulder replacement surgery.
+Robert Graham, MD is skilled in advanced shoulder replacement techniques, including both minimally-invasive approaches and traditional surgeries, so patients in Austin, Texas, can have the most appropriate care for their needs.
 If you live with chronic shoulder pain, call Austin Shoulder Institute or schedule a consultation online today.

 Why would I need a shoulder replacement?

 Dr. Graham may recommend shoulder replacement surgery if you have painful, limited function that gets in the way of your ability to perform everyday tasks comfortably or wakes you up at night.